 In addition to these optional dinner talks, global health and refugee health topics are incorporated into the regular didactic schedule and residents, faculty, and staff attendees regularly participate in the annual North American Refugee Health Conference.

-This group is a partnership between faculty, residents, and students involved in undergraduate and graduate medical education at the University of Colorado.
+This resident led group is a partnership between faculty, residents, and students involved in undergraduate and graduate medical education at the University of Colorado.

-The group was developed out of a desire to better advocate for Family Medicine as a specialty choice for medical students on the University of Colorado campus and beyond.
+The group was developed out of a desire to better advocate for Family Medicine as a specialty choice for medical students on the University of Colorado campus and beyond and to provide opportunities for residents to get involved and develop skills in undergraduate medical education.